Port Hueneme, California: Hueneme Beach Festival

 Since 1998, the city of Port Hueneme holds an annual theme-based beach festival at 550 East Surfside Drive.
-This 2-day event is held in mid/late August.
-Entertainment includes live music, rides, games, attractions, food/ vendor booths and exhibits.
+This two-day event is held in mid- to late August.
+Entertainment includes live music, rides, games, attractions, and food and vendor booths and exhibits.

 Hueneme Harbor Days (Historic)

-Prior to the "Hueneme Beach Festival", the HHD Board of Directors ran the 'Port Hueneme Harbor Days Festival & Parade' with food, bands, entertainment, kids attractions, vendor booths, and activities, such as kite-flying contests, sand sculpture contests, metal detection contests, and a long time ago, bathing suit contests.
+Prior to the Hueneme Beach Festival, the board of directors ran the Port Hueneme Harbor Days Festival and Parade with food, bands, entertainment, kids' attractions, vendor booths, and activities, such as kite-flying contests, sand-sculpture contests, metal-detection contests, and a long time ago, bathing suit contests.
 HHB was started in 1950 and ended in 2001, after 51 years of successful operations.
 The demise came from a lack of city support, and financial troubles such as an increases in fees for insurance, and food handling regulations.
 There are pictures of the early Hueneme Harbor Days Festival at the local history museum.

 Banana Festival

 The Banana Festival is an annual event with tours of the port, food, and entertainment.
 Since 2011, the Port of Hueneme holds the event on the port grounds.
-The festival includes port tours, live bands, a kids zone, local vendors, and food/drink.
+The festival includes port tours, live bands, a kids' zone, local vendors, and food/drink.
 Attendees spend the day celebrating the over 3.3 billion bananas that come through the Port of Hueneme each year and have the chance to receive free bananas/banana products from the companies working to transport bananas through the port such as Del Monte and Chiquita.

 Sports

-This South facing beach offers pitching waves year-round from a multitude of swell directions.
+This south-facing beach offers pitching waves year-round from a multitude of swell directions.
 As a result of great surf, Port Hueneme surfers are territorial and localism has been known to be a problem.
+In 2025, the Bubbling Springs Park's baseball and T-ball fields received a $15.4 million upgrade and were reopened for the community.
+The park is home to Port Hueneme Little League and hosts youth baseball games for kids in the area.
+The improvements make the park a central spot for local families and young athletes to enjoy organized sports and gatherings.